michaelliangau/ai/projects/silicron/README.md

 # Silicron - Contextual Chat Apps

-PyPI package to extend chat apps with context using vector stores
+PyPI package to extend chat apps with context using Supabase vectors, hosted on AWS Lambda using FastAPI.

+A simple landing package is also built using NextJS on Vercel available [here](https://silicron-cyan.vercel.app/).

+An MVP version of the package is available [here](https://pypi.org/project/silicron/).

 ## Package Development